Express Business Capital Review

 Is Express Business Capital a personal-loan lender?

-No. The current public EBC pages should be read as business funding for SMEs, not a personal cash-loan page.
+No. The current public EBC pages present it as business funding for SMEs, not a personal cash-loan page.

 Is this a normal interest-based business loan?